ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 Working Folder
 --------------

-The `:working_path` item allows us to specify where the dependencies are stored.
+The `:working_path` field allows us to specify where the dependencies are stored.
 By default, each dependency will be built in `dependencies\dep_name` where `dep_name` is the name specified in `:name` above (with special characters removed).
 It's best, though, if you specify exactly where you want your libraries to live.